Achieving a natural breast augmentation in Sydney

-Dr Simone Matousek offers all the options available for breast augmentation.
-All major types of breast implants are available and the decision for the best implant to use is made in conjunction with patient.
-Breast augmentation can be done with breast implants alone, breast implants and fat transfer or fat transfer alone.
+Dr Simone Matousek offers all the options available for the most natural looking breast augmentation.
+All major types of breast implants are available and the decision for the best breast implant to use is made in conjunction with patient.
+Breast augmentation can be done with breast implants alone, breast implants and fat grafting or fat transfer alone.
 Dr Simone was one of the first surgeons to perform large volume fat transfer to the breast in Australia and therefore is one of the most experienced surgeons in combining this with your breast augmentation if necessary or beneficial.

 Which breast augmentation procedure is best for you will depend on a number of factors including age, body type, patient preferences.

 You will be measured up in the office and be able to try on sizers to simulate the final result.
 The most accurate way to determine the best final size and shape are by use of intraoperative sizers once the breast implant pocket has been created.
 The patient is sat up whilst asleep to simulate the final result.
 Small refinements like this help make sure that you get the most natural looking breast augmentation.

 The most important aspect in achieving a natural looking breast augmentation is choosing the correct shaped implant for the person’s chest wall dimensions so the implant does not end up to wide, the implants are not too close together in the midline.
 For example two implants of exactly the same volume can have completely different shapes.
 Other factors depend on where the native inframammary crease sits and if there is constriction (tightness) of the native breast or a congenital problem known as a tuberous breast which makes breast augmentation more complex.